ftelschow/ResearchGroup/_pages/publications.md

 F. Telschow, D. Cheng, and P. Pranav, A. Schwartzman.
 To appear The Annals of Statistics

-**Confidence tubes for curves on SO(3) and identification of subject-specific gait change after kneeling**
+**Confidence Tubes for Curves on SO(3) and Identification of Subject-specific Gait Change After Kneeling**
 F. Telschow, M. Pierrynowski, S. Huckemann,
 *Journal of the Royal Statistical Society Series C: Applied Statistics* https://doi.org/10.1093/jrsssc/qlad060

 ## 2022

-**Functional delta residuals and applications to simultaneous confidence bands of moment based statistics.**
+**Functional Delta Residuals and Applications to Simultaneous Confidence Bands of Moment Based Statistics.**
 Telschow, Fabian JE, Samuel Davenport, and Armin Schwartzman.
 *Journal of Multivariate Analysis 192 (2022): 105085.*

-**Simultaneous confidence bands for functional data using the gaussian kinematic formula.**
+**Simultaneous Confidence Bands for Functional Data using the Gaussian Kinematic Formula.**
 F. Telschow and A. Schwartzman
 Journal of Statistical Planning and Inference 216.
 (2022), p.
 70-94.

 ## 2021

-**Confidence Sets for Cohen’s d effect size images.**
+**Confidence Sets for Cohen’s d Effect Size Images.**
 A. Bowring, F. Telschow, A. Schwartzman, and T. Nichols.
 *NeuroImage 226 (2021): 117477.*

 ## 2020

-**Functional inference on rotational curves under sample‐specific group actions and identification of human gait.**
+**Functional Inference on Rotational Curves under Sample‐specific Group Actions and Identification of Human Gait.**
 F. Telschow, M. Pierrynowski, and S. Huckemann.
 *Scandinavian Journal of Statistics (2020).*

 ## 2019

-**Spatial confidence sets for raw effect size images.**
+**Spatial Confidence Sets for Raw Effect Size Images.**
 A. Bowring, F. Telschow, A. Schwartzman, and T. Nichols.
 *NeuroImage 203 (2019): 116187.*

-**Peak p-values and false discovery rate inference in neuroimaging.**
+**Peak p-values and False Discovery Rate Inference in Neuroimaging.**
 A. Schwartzman, and F. Telschow.
 *NeuroImage 197 (2019): 402-413.*